GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Training with analytical maps

 Before using real #acr("WER") maps, we have conducted experiments on synthetic cost maps.
-To validate the concept of training an agent with our custom #acr("WER") maps, we have used synthetic data.
+We have used synthetic data to validate the concept of training an agent with our custom #acr("WER") maps.

 #draft[
   Objective: sanity check\